 Welcome to World Kindness Australia

 World Kindness Australia was founded in May 2011 as a registered Not For Profit following the success of a local school campaign in 2009 to address the issues of bystander behaviour with the “Courage To Be Kind”.
 This saw World Kindness Day (November13th) placed on both the NSW State and Australian Federal School Calendars by the Departments of Education resulting in 400 events in the following months.
 This caught the attention of the Singapore government who at the time was the Secretariat of the global body.
-The global campaign aims to ensure Kindness engages everyone, from our Classrooms to our staff rooms and from our Boardrooms to those residing in our corridors of Government.
+The global campaign aims to ensure Kindness engages everyone from for the community, our staff rooms and from our Boardrooms and those residing in our corridors of Government.
 In Australia we saw the campaign as a way to address the fear associated to bystander behaviour in situations of bullying, however it has far more reach in a world which struggles to find the “Courage To Be Kind” and be the best it can be.

 Our goal is to bring diverse communities together regardless of politics, race, religion, gender, sexual preference, age and even post codes, in a world which often finds itself being captured by a campaign of fear and hate.
 Harnessing the research, goodwill and ideas of many from across the nation and indeed the world, we have positioned ourselves to deliver the outcomes to bring about real change by creating a platform for collaboration based on a foundation of kindness.
 Engaging cities to support our member’s campaigns and activities is a key element to our charter to execute the global strategy and has already seen seen cities and local councils sign declarations of support and appoint Goodwill Ambassadors.